jonnonz1/nz-statute-book/acts/public/2003/prostitution-reform-act-2003.md

   (a) is disqualified from holding a certificate as a result of a conviction for any offence referred to in section 36(2); or (b) has had his or her waiver of disqualification cancelled.
 (2) The cancellation of the certificate takes effect 5 days after notification of the cancellation is sent to the certificate holder at the address supplied in his or her application for a certificate.
-(3) A person whose certificate is cancelled commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails to return the certificate to a District Court within 1 month of the cancellation of the certificate.
+(3) A person whose certificate is cancelled commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails to return the certificate to the District Court within 1 month of the cancellation of the certificate.

 ### 40 Operator to produce certificate on request
 (1) A constable may, on producing evidence that he or she is a constable, require any person whom the member believes on reasonable grounds is an operator to produce that person's certificate for inspection, and the person must produce his or her certificate to the member, or to another constable at a local Police station, within 24 hours of the request.